enginooby-academics/code-refactoring/README.md

   }
 }

-//preference (use daisy chaining ternary operator to shorten furthermore) function getInsuranceDeductible(insurance) {
+// preference (use daisy chaining ternary operator to shorten furthermore) function getInsuranceDeductible(insurance) {
   if (!insurance.covered) return 0
   if (insurance.majorRepair) return 500